THC overdose: everything you need to know

 Other symptoms

-• Drowsiness and unconsciousness: In extreme cases, a THC overdose can lead to severe drowsiness or even unconsciousness.
+• Drowsiness and unconsciousness In extreme cases, a THC overdose can lead to severe drowsiness or even unconsciousness.
 This is a particular risk with high doses of edible products.

-THC overdose: what to do?
+THC overdose: What to do?

-Immediate action for a THC overdose
+Immediate measures in the event of a THC overdose

 If you or someone close to you experiences a THC overdose, it's important to act quickly and calmly.
 Here are some immediate actions that can help alleviate symptoms and calm the situation: